Bourbon vs Rye Whiskey: What's the Difference?

 Rye Whiskey’s Alcohol Content

-Rye whiskey, on the other hand, has a slightly wider range, with a minimum requirement of 40% ABV, but can be bottled at proofs as high as 125 (62.5% ABV).
+Rye whiskey has a similar range, with a minimum requirement of 80 proof (40% ABV), and can be bottled at proofs as high as 125 (62.5% ABV).
+Cask-strength rye whiskeys at barrel proof are increasingly popular among enthusiasts who want to experience the full, uncut flavor profile.

 Geographic Distinctions